3D Animation Solutions | Software For Film & TV | Autodesk

 Image courtesy of Qvisten Animation

 3D animation uses computer graphics to make objects look like they’re moving in 3-dimensional space.
 Artists use 3D modeling software to build the objects.
 Next comes rigging, a virtual representation of an object or character’s skeleton.
 Animators pose the rig at strategic points so it appears to move.
-Newer methods of animation involve motion capture, which records an actor’s live movements for digital animation.
+Newer methods of animation involve motion capture (US Site), which records an actor’s live movements for digital animation.

 Autodesk offers a complete suite of tools for creating high-quality animated content.